drinkjava2/jSqlBox/README.md

 public class Tester {
     public void insertOrder(String customerID){
       Order order=new Order();
-      order.setCustomerID(customerID).putinCache();  //.putinCache can omit if SQLBOX.setCacheAll(true) be set Customer customer=Customer.loadbyID(customerID);
+      //".putInCache()" can omit if SQLBox.setBeanCache(true) be called, default is true order.setCustomerID(customerID).putInCache();

+      //customer also be cached, as I said, default setBeanCache is true Customer customer=Customer.loadbyID(customerID);

-      /* Important! below code use a raw sql, jSQLBox does not re-invent SQL language but support cache
+      /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cache beans'
-       * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on background,
+       * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on
-       * and it also do some other jobs like change it to PreparedStatement to avoid SQL injection, all above functions are
+       * background, and it also do some other complex jobs like change it to PreparedStatement to prevent SQL
-       * benefited from ActiveRecord architecture.
+       * injection, all above functions are benefited from ActiveRecord design architecture.
+       * ORDER() is a static imported method to tell SQLBox the table name.
        */
       customer.setOrderCounts('select count(*)+1 from "+ORDER()+" where "+ORDER.OrderID()+" = "+ order.getID()));

+      //below line = SQLBox.defaultContext.flushCache();
-      SQLBOX.flushCache(); //All beans in cache are saved, = SQLBOX.defaultContext.flushCache();
+      //SQLBox.flushCache(); //All beans in cache, if be modified will be saved,
+      //In fact, there is no need explicitly call flushCache method, it can be configurated in AOP like transation.
     }

     public static void main(String[] args) {
         Tester t=new Tester();
-        t.insertOrder();
+        t.insertOrder("001");
     }
 }
 ```
-In above example, a default global singleton defaultContext be used, similar concept see jBeanBox project example#3, this defaultContext included datasource setting.
+In above example, a default global singleton defaultContext be used, similar concept can see jBeanBox project example#3, this defaultContext included datasource setting, if in a project used multipule datasource, need use context's methods instead of directly use SQLBox's (default global context) static methods.

 Example 2 - Bean configuration reuse
 ```